To our physician colleagues…

 Future otolaryngologic experts are trained by our physician-educators

-who teach at Albert Einstein College of Medicine, Bronx, New York, and
+who teach at Icahn School of Medicine at Mount Sinai, Bronx, New York, and

 the New York Ear and Eye Infirmary in Manhattan, an affiliate of New York